email alerts

 Indicators of high-quality prairie from Swink and Wilhelm

-The list of the nine species that have “Coefficients of Conservatism” of 10 was nice, short, and easy to read.
+The list of the nine species that have “Coefficients of Conservatism” (CC) of 10 was nice, short, and easy to read.
 But for prairie remnant evaluation (and restoration trend evaluation), the following longer list may be more helpful.
 These 26 characteristic mesic black-soil prairie species have conservatism coefficients 8, 9, or 10.

 Scientific Name